tweedge/ntlk/README.md

 [![Linted](https://img.shields.io/badge/also%20passes-flake8-blue.svg)](https://github.com/PyCQA/flake8)
 [![Made By Me](https://img.shields.io/badge/made%20by-some%20nerd-red.svg)](https://chris.partridge.tech/)

-**Update: ntlk has been pulled off PyPI by their maintainers.
-It's understandably a suspicious package!
-I'm pulling back to analyze the data I have so far and will make sure all future work is working tightly with PyPA to maximize impact & minimize cleanup work by their staff.
+**Update: ntlk has been pulled off PyPI by their maintainers, as typosquatted packages are not permitted, which is understandable.
 In the time this package was live (about 7 months), it amassed downloads from over 10,000 unique IPs.
-This is neat for me, but not good for the global state of security!**
+Ouch!**

 While doing a demo on a call, I attempted to install NLTK with `pip install ntlk` three separate times, receiving an error "No matching distribution found for ntlk."
 I stalled, Googling to see if the [Natural Language Toolkit](https://www.nltk.org/) was compatible with my version of Python and making sure that PyPI was online before realizing I'd typed in the name wrong.
 I fell victim to one of the classic blunders:
 * ~~Never get involved in a land war in Asia~~